oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/visualizing-with-grafana-lab.md

 </details>

-If you don't have any data displayed then make a few requests
+  You should have some data in the graph, but if not then make a few requests

   4. If needed use curl to generate some new data.